Sequoia 3D Marine Seismic Survey

 Phone: 07 3182 7360

-The Sequoia 3DMSS is scheduled to take place during the window of 1st August to 31st October 2021.
+The survey is scheduled to take place during the window of 10th August to 31st October 2021.
 This window of time is considered most suitable for survey acquisition because:

-- The Victorian southern rock lobster and giant crab fishery are closed;
+• The Victorian and Tasmanian southern rock lobster and giant crab fisheries are partially closed;

-- There is a low likelihood of presence of the pygmy blue whale, southern right whale or humpback whales in the survey area.
+• There is a low likelihood of presence of the pygmy blue whale and humpback whales in the survey area, with southern right whales present on the Australian coastline expected to migrate south towards the end of the survey window.

-The vessel will sail back and forth across the acquisition area along 42 sail lines (based on a 16 streamer configuration) that will vary in separation from 500 m to 900 m, primarily influenced on the sea conditions at the time of acquisition.
-The survey will use ConocoPhillips’ Compressive Seismic Imaging (CSI) technology, which means that while the overall width of the streamer configuration remains consistent, the internal streamer separation will vary between 25 m and 100 m with a non-uniform interval distribution.
-Using the CSI technology means that the survey can sail fewer line kilometres and use fewer streamers and acquire the seismic data quicker than a conventional seismic survey.
+The survey will use ConocoPhillips’ Compressive Seismic Imaging (CSI) technology, which means that while the overall width of the streamer configuration remains consistent, the survey can sail fewer line kilometres and use fewer streamers and acquire seismic data quicker than a conventional seismic survey.

 |Commonwealth waters adjacent to||Tasmania|